quantifyearth/tmf-implementation/docs/runorder.md

 ## Find pairs

-Finally we can find the 100 sets of matched pairs:
+Finally we can find the 100 sets of matched pairs.
+The seed is used to control the random number generator, and using the same seed on each run ensures consistency despite randomness being part of the selection process.

 ```shell
 $ python3 -m methods.matching.find_pairs --k /data/tmf/123/k.parquet \